jkeohan/rctr-9-8-20/w01d02/nested-compnents.md

 ```

+:thumbsup: Click on the thumbs up when your done.

 We should be immediately met with the following error:

 <img src="https://i.imgur.com/u9Uvwg9.png" />

+This has to do with a rule related to JSX which is:

+:oncoming_police_car: Any JS within JSX must be enclosed in curly braces `{}`

+Since style accepts an object with the css key:value pairs (first set of curlys) we then need to surround that in an additional set of curlys.

-This has to do with the rules of JSX which states that the `style` prop must be written in the following format:
+So the `style` prop must be written in the following format:

 ```js
 style={{key: value}}